PhilChodrow/riyadh_multiplex/README.md

 3. `scale_edge_weights.py` : a Python script for scaling the edge weights of the multiplex by a fixed constaint.
 Typically applied to travel time weights like `uniform_time_m`, `free_flow_time_m`, and `congested_time_m`.
 Default used in the makefile is 1.51.

 ## Notebooks
-1. scaling_coefficient.ipynb : a jupyter notebook with exploratory analysis to determine the scaling coefficient used in the pipeline.
+1. `scaling_coefficient.ipynb` : a jupyter notebook with exploratory analysis to determine the scaling coefficient used in the pipeline.
+2. `scaling_coefficient.html` : an .html render of the above for easy sharing.

 ## Other
 1. `makefile` : a makefile automating the data preparation and analysis pipeline